useR-2018/website/content/faq.md

 > Do I have to register for the conference to sign up for tutorials?

 Yes.
 The cost of tutorials is very small, especially considering the calibre of presenters.
 Tutorials have been complimentary at previous useR! conferences.
 We decided to charge a nominal fee this year to help presenters with their travel expenses, and to encourage *sign up*=*show up*.

+> Changing registration details

+It should possible to login and change registration details, like add/remove tutorials or add/remove child care or t-shirt size.
+It you have trouble email the organisers at buseco-user2018@monash.edu.

+> Child care

+The child care rate is less than half the market rate, partially due to sponsorship from EMS.
+We have reserved an extra room in the BCEC for child care.
+There is also a nearby park where the providers may take the children during the day.